The Bullet cluster at its best: weighing stars, gas and dark matter: Observations and data reduction

 \subsection{VLT/FORS2 spectroscopy}

-We have used the FOcal Reducer and low dispersion Spectrograph (FORS2, \cite{Appenzeller:1998}) at the Very Large Telescope to measure the spectroscopic redshift of multiply images systems.
-MXU masks with $1\arcsec$-wide slits were designed to cover most of the multiple images identified in the Bullet Cluster.
+We have used the FOcal Reducer and low dispersion Spectrograph (FORS2, \cite{Appenzeller:1998}) at the Very Large Telescope to measure the spectroscopic redshift of multiply-imaged systems.
+MXU masks with $1\arcsec$-wide slits were designed to cover most of the multiple images identified in the Bullet cluster.
 Observations were obtained on the 3 nights of February 15-17th 2010, with a total of 9.9 ksecs split into 900 seconds exposures.
 The G300V grism and the GG435 order-sorting filter were used to provide a good coverage of the reddest wavelengths ($4450<\lambda<8650$ \AA) a dispersion of 2.69 \AA{} per pixel and a resolution R=$\lambda/\Delta\lambda\sim$200 at the central wavelength 5900 \AA.
 Standard stars were observed during the same nights, and the data reduction was performed with a combination of the \textsc{esorex} package and standard \textsc{IRAF} routines to improve the sky subtraction and wavelength calibration of specific slits.

 Within these shallow spectroscopic data we only manage to measure the redshift for two systems.
-We confirm the z=3.24 spectroscopic redshift of System 1, previously found by \cite{Mehlert:2001}.
-We also measured the redshift of s1, one of the multiply imaged systems identified in the sub-cluster.
+We confirm the z=3.24 spectroscopic redshift of system A, previously found by \cite{Mehlert:2001}.
+We also measured the redshift of system H, one of the multiply-imaged systems identified in the sub-cluster.
 This source shows a strong emission line at 4851\AA{} which we interpret as Lyman-$\alpha$ at $z=2.99$ from the lensing configuration and the lack of additional emission lines.
-The other likely alternative is $[{\rm O II}]$, observed at 4851\AA{} would give a redshift of 0.301, similar to the cluster redshift, thus the alternative can be excluded.
+The other likely alternative is $[{\rm O II}]$, observed at 4851\AA{} would give a redshift of 0.301, similar to the cluster redshift, thus the alternative can be excluded (see Figure~\ref{Hspec}).